Dyslexia & Visual Stress

 A preferred colour can be dispensed as an overlay or in spectacles.
 We can help you adapt your computer for dyslexic use at the click of a button.

-Often there may be other compounding factors like astigmatism, long or short sight, or muscle imbalance between the eyes.
-Where this is present, spectacles are used in conjunction with the colour help, the aim being to reduce the visual stress to a minimum.
+Often there may be other compounding factors like eye teaming, tracking and focussing of the eyes.
+Where this is present, spectacles may be used in conjunction with the colour help, the aim being to reduce the visual stress to a minimum.

-The NHS will pay for a standard eye examination and basic spectacles for the child, where eligible.
+The NHS will pay for a standard eye test and basic spectacles for the child, where eligible.
 Supplemental costs such as Overlay testing and Overlay provision or specialist tinting is paid for privately.